-Editor’s note: This is the second of two essays by Fr.
+Editor’s note: This essay was originally published on September 11, 2017, the second of two essays by Fr.
 Twomey on Amoris Laetitia.
-The first article, “Amoris Laetitia and the chasm in modern moral theology,” was posted on September 1st.
+The first article, “Amoris Laetitia and the chasm in modern moral theology,” was posted on September 1, 2017.
+This essay is being posted again because of Archbishop Fernández’s recent appointment, by Pope Francis, as Prefect of the Dicastery for the Doctrine of the Faith (a post he will assume in mid-September 2023) and because of questions about Archbishop Fernández’s approach to various moral issues.

 Recently, Archbishop Victor Manuel Fernández published an article in Medelin, the theological periodical of the Latin-American Bishops’ Conference.
 It is entitled: “Chapter VIII of Amoris Laetitia: What is left after the storm” (translated into English by Andrew Guernsey).
 It is a long, rather diffuse commentary on the Pope Francis’s Letter to the Bishops of the Region of Buenos Aires approving their interpretation of the Apostolic Exhortation, Amoris Laetitia.
 The letter itself was only recently put up on the Vatican website.
 The author is the titular Archbishop and Rector of the Pontifical Catholic University of Argentina.
 He is known to be a confidant of Pope Francis, and may indeed have been the ghostwriter of the Exhortation or part of it.
 For this reason alone, his essay deserves serious attention.